 The ‘Faulty SmartPass Receipt’ ticket is only available at a Translink train or bus station when exchanged for the faulty or damaged pass.

 You should note that:

-- Half Fare SmartPasses are issued for the sole purpose of providing eligibility for concessionary travel on scheduled services provided by Translink and other operators
+- Half Fare SmartPasses are issued for the sole purpose of proving eligibility for concessionary travel on eligible scheduled services operated by Translink and other participating operators

 - a valid working SmartPass must be shown on every journey to get discounted travel or else the full adult fare will be charged for the journey

 - Half Fare SmartPasses are valid only on scheduled bus and rail journeys made in Northern Ireland - they are not valid on cross-border journeys, or on journeys within the Republic of Ireland

 - Half Fare SmartPasses are not transferable, nor are any tickets issued with them

 - use of the Half Fare SmartPass is subject to the full conditions of carriage of the transport operator